Three Combinatorial Algorithms for the Cave Polynomial of a Polymatroid: Introduction

-i.e. that its coefficients are the same as those of the box polynomial.
+so the coefficients of the multigraded Hilbert function are the same as those of the box polynomial.
 It was shown by Knutson in \cite[Theorem 3]{Knutson} that the coefficients describing the class of a multiplicity-free variety $X$ in the Grothendieck ring as a linear combination of Schubert classes are given by the M\"obius function of an order ideal in the Bruhat order.
 In \cite[Theorem 6.12(iii)]{CCRMM}, it was also proven that the Hilbert coefficients satisfy a M\"obius-like recurrence, i.e. that the stalactite polynomial is equal to the M\"obius polynomial.
 This proof uses properties of multiplicity-free varieties, namely their behavior under cuts by generic hyperplanes and projections.